axeluhl/sailing-analytics/wiki/mobile-development.md

 # Mobile Development

-See [[On Boarding|wiki/onboarding]] how to set up your build environment for mobile development.
+See [On Boarding](wiki/onboarding#Additional-steps-required-for-Android-projects) how to set up your build environment for mobile development.

 Besides running the application on a plugged-in device there are multiple options for using an emulator: